 The methodology for evaluating Proposals must be established before the initial receipt of Proposals.
 Once the evaluation criteria have been determined, values must be assigned to the criteria and any sub-criteria.
-The evaluation criteria and the assigned values must be consistent with any information provided in the RFP.
+The evaluation criteria and the assigned values must be provided in the RFP.